albertanguyen/react-testing-lab.github.io/README.md

 ## Time Spent and Lessons Learned
-Coder School lecture starts at 10am and end at 10pm ...
+Coder School lecture starts at 10am and ends at 10pm ...

 ## Describe any challenges encountered while building the app.
 How to make the App failed...